Early and Middle Childhood

 There is increasing recognition in policy, research, and clinical practice communities that early and middle childhood provide the physical, cognitive, and social-emotional foundation for lifelong health, learning, and well-being.
 Early childhood, middle childhood, and adolescence represent the 3 stages of child development.
 Each stage is organized around the primary tasks of development for that period.

-- Early childhood (usually defined as birth to year 8) is a time of tremendous physical, cognitive, and socio-emotional development.1
+- Early childhood (usually defined as birth to year 8) is a time of tremendous physical, cognitive, socio-emotional, and language development.1

-- Middle childhood (usually defined as ages 6 to 12) is a time when children develop skills for building healthy social relationships and learn roles that will lay ground work for a lifetime.1
+- Middle childhood (usually defined as ages 6 to 12) is a time when children develop foundational skills for building healthy social relationships and learn roles that will prepare them for adolescence and adulthood.1

 Healthy People 2010 addressed the earliest stages of childhood through goals for Maternal, Infant, and Child Health, but the early and middle childhood stages of development were not highlighted in this initiative.
 To address this gap, the Early and Middle Childhood topic area was included in Healthy People 2020.